 President & CEO

-Aaron Miripol has over 20 years experience running community development and affordable housing companies.
-He has over seen more than $100 million in economic development, including 1,300 permanently affordable homes.
+Aaron Miripol has 20 years’ experience running community development and affordable housing companies.
+He has over seen more than $400 million in direct economic development, including over 2,000 permanently affordable homes.
 Aaron joined ULC in 2007 and leads this unique real estate company in partnering with a wide range of organizations in the Denver metro area on the strategic acquisition and development of land and buildings to preserve and enhance their ability to create sustainable benefits in underserved communities.
-To date ULC has partnered on 19 real estate transactions totally over $37.5 million, and ranging from vacant lots to non-profit office space, affordable housing through Transit Oriented Development (TOD) Fund.
-In the last year over 4,250 people (more than 80% are low income households) were served by the ULC’s acquisitions and 400 jobs are supported by its real estate.
+To date ULC has invested in 26 properties totally $66 million, and ranging from vacant lots, to 600,000 square feet of nonprofit facilities, and preserving and developing over 1,000 units of affordable housing.
+Over 600 affordable units have come through the country’s first Transit Oriented Development (TOD) Fund for affordable housing, a partnership with Enterprise Community Partners, the City of Denver, Colorado Housing Finance Authority, MacArthur Foundation, Rose Community Foundation, Wells Fargo, U.S. Bank and FirstBank.

 Before moving to Colorado, Aaron worked in Baltimore running two inner city non-profit community development corporations, Southwest Visions and The Loading Dock.
 He was a Goldsmith Scholar in International Studies at Hebrew University in Jerusalem, has his BA in History & International Studies from Macalester College in St. Paul, and a Masters in Public Policy from Johns Hopkins University in Baltimore.